When taking children on outings it is essential that proper planning is done to ensure the safety and welfare of all children involved.

 I obtain written parental permission for all routine and special outings.
 I inform parents of any planned special trips for example to the zoo or a local farm.

-I ensure that I take with me everything I may need these include:- emergency contact cards for the children, First Aid Kit, Hi-Viz jackets, wrist straps with my mobile number on; coat; cardigan; sun hat; sun cream; wellies; shoes; a description of what your child is wearing; nappies; wipes; changing bag (if required); spare clothes; mobile phone; drinks; a healthy snack; clear directions to our destination; full tank of petrol in car; RAC membership; and money.
+I ensure that I take with me everything I may need these include:- emergency contact cards for the children, First Aid Kit, Hi-Viz jackets, coat; cardigan; sun hat; sun cream; wellies; shoes; a description of what your child is wearing; nappies; wipes; changing bag (if required); spare clothes; mobile phone; drinks; a healthy snack; clear directions to our destination; full tank of petrol in car; RAC membership; and money.

 When I go on an outing in a car I always try to ensure that I travel in convoy with another registered childminder.
 I go to familiar places and put into place strategic plans to avoid crowds and loss of control.
 For example at the zoo, if the children want to go and have a play in the park then we go whilst the sea lion show is on as we have found the park to be practically empty at this time.